Signals at Greenford

 This superb GWR bracket still carries the splitting homes for the eastern junction.
 Up main homes

 Greenford from the Northolt direction A long-range view towards Greenford from a bridge over the line towards Northolt.
 On the left is the main ex-GWR (Wycombe) line, with the splitting up home signals for Greenford West Junction clearly visible.
 Since the Marylebone resignalling, this section from Northolt Jct East is now single track.
-The signals whose rears can be seen are not the arms of a splitting signal, but are the down starters from the main line and the West Ealing branch.
+The signals whose rears can be seen are not the arms of a splitting signal, but are the down main innerhome and starter.

 On the right is the Central Line; in the foreground, an Epping train approaches Greenford, while one to West Ruislip can be seen departing from the station.
 The semaphore that can be glimpsed over the station roof is the bay platform starter, pulled off for a train to depart.